charlize-debeer/ac-mlp-redirect-feature/readme.md

 You'll also need to make sure the the correct headers are being sent.
 These will either be: `x-geoip-country` for NGINX or `cf-ipcountry` for Cloudflare.

-**You must ask Toni to configure the headers for the site in order for this plugin to work at all!!!**
+**You must ask Toni to configure the headers for the site in order for this plugin to work at all!
+The above mentioned headers will only work on production, since staging environment doesn't have any location unfortunately. **

 ## Testing